While I was on my journey to fix my pectus excavatum non-surgically, I studied all of Dr. Sydney Haje's scientific publications.

 - Argentina – 2

 - Canada – 1

 - Turkey – 1

-He received seven awards for his effort and time spent researching and developing better, painless methods in correcting deformities.
+He received seven awards for his effort and time spent researching and developing better, painless methods for correcting deformities.

 - "Caffey Award Paper" Award for the research "Growth disturbance of the sternum and pectus deformities: imaging studies and clinical correlation" published in 1999, in the journal Pediatric Radiology.
 This journal aims to inform the patients about the recent discoveries in all sections of pediatric imaging and all pediatric specializations.
 This is the official journal of the European Society of Paediatric Radiology, the Society for Pediatric Radiology, the Asian and Oceanic Society for Pediatric Radiology, and the Latin American Society of Pediatric Radiology.

-- It was awarded for the videotape “Etiopatogenia das deformidades da parede torácica anterior,” which translates to Etiopathogenesis of anterior chest wall deformities, at the third Medical Congress of Brasilia, on April 7, 1993.
-You can find the video at the videotape library of the Medical Association of Brasilia, 1993.
+- He was awarded for the videotape "Etiopatogenia das deformidades da parede torácica anterior," which translates to Etiopathogenesis of anterior chest wall deformities, at the third Medical Congress of Brasilia, on April 7, 1993.
+You can find the video in the videotape library of the Medical Association of Brasilia 1993.

 - Award for creating dynamic compressive orthoses Compressor Dinâmico de Tórax (CDT) was first mentioned in 1979 by Sydney Haje.
 In 2006 they changed the name of this model to the Dynamic Remodeling (DR) method, which most of us in the pectus excavatum and carinatum community are familiar with.
-The purpose of the brace is to increase the intrathoracic pressure, resulting in rib cage remodeling.
+The brace aims to increase the intrathoracic pressure, resulting in the remodeling rib cage.
 Dr. Haje received the award at the sixth National Seminar on Rehabilitation Medicine in Brasilia in 1986.